coranlabs/QORE/README.md

 ### The Quantum Threat

-Modern telecommunications infrastructure relies on cryptographic algorithms (RSA, ECDH, ECDSA) that will become vulnerable to quantum computers implementing Shor's algorithm.
+Modern telecommunications infrastructure relies on cryptographic algorithms (RSA, ECDH, ECDSA) that will become vulnerable to quantum computers implementing **Shor's algorithm**.
 The timeline for cryptographically-relevant quantum computers (CRQCs) is uncertain, with estimates ranging from 5-15 years.
 However, several factors demand immediate action:

-- **Harvest Now, Decrypt Later (HNDL)**: Adversaries are already capturing encrypted traffic for future decryption
+- **Harvest Now, Decrypt Later (HNDL)**: Adversaries are already capturing encrypted traffic for future decryption when quantum computers become available
-- **Long Infrastructure Lifecycles**: 5G equipment deployed today will operate for 10-20 years
+- **Long Infrastructure Lifecycles**: 5G equipment deployed today will operate for 10-20 years, extending well into the quantum era
-- **Regulatory Requirements**: Governments are beginning to mandate quantum-resistant cryptography
+- **Regulatory Requirements**: Governments and standards bodies are beginning to mandate quantum-resistant cryptography
-- **3GPP Evolution**: Standards bodies are actively developing PQC integration specifications
+- **3GPP Evolution**: Standards bodies (3GPP SA3 and SA5) are actively developing PQC integration specifications
+- **NIST PQC Standardization**: FIPS 203 (ML-KEM), FIPS 204 (ML-DSA), and FIPS 205 (SLH-DSA) have been standardized

 ### Why Open Source Matters